King, Crown Prince Attend Regional Ocean Summit's Main Session At Dead Sea

-Dead Sea, May 15 (Petra) His Majesty King Abdullah II and His Royal Highness Crown Prince Al Hussein bin Abdullah II on Wednesday attended the main strategy session of the Regional Ocean Summit, held at the King Hussein bin Talal Convention Centre at the Dead Sea.
+(MENAFN- Jordan Times) DEAD SEA - His Majesty King Abdullah and HRH Crown Prince Hussein on Wednesday attended the main strategy session of the Regional Ocean Summit, held at the King Hussein Bin Talal Convention Centre at the Dead Sea.

 Jordan is hosting the first regional edition of the World Ocean Summit, organised by the Economist Impact, in cooperation with the Aqaba Marine Park (AMP) initiative, the government, and the Jordan Tourism Board.